-One cannot even look at the explorer page on Instagram without seeing a women with a fake body in the first 9 photos.
+One cannot even look at the explorer page on Instagram without seeing a woman with a fake body in the first 9 photos.
 And I am sick and tired of it, more than that I am disgusted that we as a society has made this the norm.
 The norm so much that literally all the women with fake bodies and faces look alike.
-It is as if, all the plastic surgeons have the same face and body mold and pumps these new barbie dolls out like a factory.
+It is as if, all the plastic surgeons have the same face/body mold and pump these new bodies out like a factory.

-Soon enough our little girls will think that those genetically modified bodies are real and then die trying to achieve whats not real.
-Even adult women know that what they see on social media is not real and still die or steal (yes, care credit) to achieve the "Kadashian body".
+Soon enough our little girls will think that those genetically modified bodies are real and then die trying to acheive it.
+Even adult women know that what they see on social media is not real and still die or steal (yes, care credit) to achieve the "Kardashian body".

 Of course, one would think I a size 14 curvaceous woman would be happy that I am respresented more in society, but I am not especially because its repercussions will be grave.
-From women getting botched or non professional services causing lifetime deformities or death.
-To the fact that society needs to see women this way, is subconsciously making women feel like they are not sexy unless their body is shaped a certain way.
-And we know that is simply not true.
+From women getting botched or non professional services causing lifetime deformities or death; to the fact that subconsciously society is making women feel like they are not sexy unless their body is shaped a certain way.

-To be honest, yes I wear make-up, weaves, dye my hair whatever color I fell and wear a spanx but those are temporary alterations.
-I can't get serious ill from thoen alterations.
+To be honest, I wear make-up, weaves, dye my hair whatever color I feel and wear a spanx but those are temporary alterations.
+I cannot get seriously ill from those alterations.
 And yes I do believe in plastic surgery, a little nip here and tuck there but as long as you still look like you and not a exaggerated version of yourself.

 When will enough be enough?
-Society seems to not let women be as they were born.
+Society seems to not accept women as we were born.
 First it was size -2 models advertised everywhere, now its these gigantic breast and butts everytime I open any social media page.
-These things have me asking myself and you, is being natural dead?
+These things have me asking myself and you, is natural dead?

 I do not shop for myself or my clients without some type of coupon or savings code.
 I will even ask the cashier if they have any coupons...I have no shame in saving money.